 1.Command line interface or Terminal 2.A user with root Privileges 3.Package Manager apt for linux or yum for centos depending on the distro you have

-Some important options that can be used with memory command
+Therefore, some important options that can be used with memory command include

 -b output in bytes

 – k output in kilobytes

 – l detailed low and high memory statistics

 – c update [count] times